Was your child born with a heart defect or other birth defect after you used Zoloft during your pregnancy?

 Zoloft FDA Warning — Infants born to mothers who took Zoloft while pregnant may have an increased risk of serious congenital heart defects:

 - Atrial Septal Defect (ASD – hole in the heart)

 - Ventricular Septal Defect (VSD – hole in the heart)

 - Persistent Pulmonary Hypertension of the Newborn (PPHN)

 - Transposition of Great Arteries

 - Pulmonary Atresia

-Our Zoloft birth defect lawsuit attorneys also provide legal help to families and children in West Virginia affected by the abdominal defect Omphalocele, the cranial (skull) defect Craniosynostosis, and the limb defect Clubfoot (club foot).
+Our Zoloft birth defect lawsuit attorneys also provide legal help to families and children affected by the following congenital birth defects:

-West Virginia resources for assistance with medical questions about Zoloft heart defects and other Zoloft birth defects as well as treatment alternatives to Zoloft are set out below.
+For assistance with medical questions about heart defects and other birth defects, as well as treatment alternatives to Zoloft, please see the resources in West Virginia set out below.